apache/sedona/.github/pull_request_template.md

 ## Is this PR related to a JIRA ticket?

-- Yes, the assoicated JIRA ticket is [SEDONA-XXX](https://issues.apache.org/jira/browse/SEDONA-XXX).
+- Yes, the URL of the assoicated JIRA ticket is https://issues.apache.org/jira/browse/SEDONA-XXX.
 The PR name follows the format `[SEDONA-XXX] my subject`.

 - No, this is a documentation update.
 The PR name follows the format `[DOCS] my subject`.